corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 onto the cloud, those value can be lost.
 What is worse, when you have so many code to commit at once, you become sloppy and commit code that is used for debugging purpose only.
-When doing an Agile tiny commit, you can `STASH` the code easily and while your memory is still fresh.
-People doing large commit often skip the critical `STASH` stage and blindly commit everything.
+When doing an Agile tiny commit, you can `STAGE` the code easily and while your memory is still fresh.
+People doing large commit often skip the critical `STAGE` stage and blindly commit everything.

 ### Argument 8: I don't care, I want to see the original commits